-2 credits: 2 hours lecture/week - Common Course Outline Introduction to the etiology and prevention of dental diseases, infection control, patient assessment, normal oral conditions, periodontal assessment, polishing, patent education and the history of the dental hygiene profession.
+This course is an introduction to the etiology and prevention of dental diseases, infection control, patient assessment, normal oral conditions, periodontal assessment, polishing, patent education and the history of the dental hygiene profession.
 (Prerequisites: BIOL 1217).

 DH 1511 Dental Hygiene Practice I